No, they are not.

 So basically, Spanish sworn translators need to be officially appointed to work as such, but then work as independent professionals who are fully responsible for their work.
 This means that, contrary to some clients’ assumptions, sworn translators have no relationship whatsoever with Spanish embassies and consulates abroad.
 We do not need to be authorised by them, nor do we have to appear on their lists.

 Some consulates display a list of Spanish sworn translators on noticeboards, but this is for informational purposes only.
-As many people at consulates will need sworn translation services, they make a list of translators living within the consulate’s jurisdiction available; this makes finding a locally-based Spanish sworn translator much easier than going through the +1500 pages of the official list.
+As many people at consulates will need sworn translation services, they make a list of translators living within the consulate’s jurisdiction available; this makes finding a locally-based Spanish sworn translator much easier than searching on the official +1400-page list.